Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: LLM Prompts

 positive trust (which can include high, moderate, or slight trust). neutral, not expressed, not applicable negative trust (which can include high, moderate, or slight distrust).

 Here is the sentence: \{ \}.
 Its target is: \{ \}.

 In order to assess trust, try to answer the following questions: 1.
 What is the degree of trust towards \{ \} that the author of the text seems to express?
 2. Does the author seem to perceive \{ \} as trustworthy or untrustworthy / moral or immoral / honest or dishonest?
 Remember: even if the speaker is explicitly targeting someone else, since the target is \{ \}, your score should be an assessment of the trust towards \{ \} only.
-You should analyse the meaning, then, based on your analysis, add your rating to a key called "label".
-You should provide your label in a JSON object whose key is called "label" and that label only.
+In the format of a JSON file, you should first provide your justification briefly (1 sentence max) saved in a key called ``reason".
+Then, based on your justification, add your label to a key called ``label".